 Pro-Pharmaceuticals (Massachusetts) also issued a convertible \$7,000 note to Naomi Platt, the wife of Dr. David Platt, and issued convertible notes aggregating \$100,000 and \$12,500, respectively, to Burton Firtel and Dr. Dale Conaway, directors of our company.
 All of these convertible notes have been converted into shares of our common stock in accordance with their terms, pursuant to our request for early conversion.
 See "Plan of Operation --Liquidity and Capital Resources" for detail as to the convertible notes and our early conversion request.
-The accounts payable of Pro-Pharmaceuticals (Massachusetts) include \$22,417 as amounts due to our stockholders during the period ended December 31, 2000 for operating expenses incurred.
+The accounts payable of Pro-Pharmaceuticals (Massachusetts) include approximately \$40,000 as amounts due to our stockholders as of December 31, 2000 for operating expenses incurred.

 Pro-Pharmaceuticals (Massachusetts) paid Dr. Platt, MIR International, Inc., and Offer Binder, Ph.D., \$25,000, \$50,000 and \$12,500, respectively, for services as described in the preceding paragraph that they provided to the company's predecessor during the three months ended March 31, 2001.
 Dr. Binder is a founding stockholder of Pro-Pharmaceuticals (Massachusetts) and currently owns more than 5% of our outstanding stock.
 Also during that period, Pro-Pharmaceuticals (Massachusetts) reimbursed James Czirr \$5,039 for expenses made by Mr. Czirr on that company's behalf.
 Mr. Czirr is also a founding stockholder of Pro-Pharmaceuticals (Massachusetts), and currently serves as our Executive Vice President of Business Development and a director.
 Mr. Czirr owns more than 5% of our outstanding stock.
-In addition, as of March 31, 2001, Pro-Pharmaceuticals (Massachusetts) owed \$9,028 to Dr. Binder under an unsecured loan without repayment terms, but expected to be paid by December 31, 2001.